 You must have a Fortify license file (fortify.license) and optionally you can use the Micro Focus Fortify License and Infrastructure Manager (LIM) to manage concurrent licenses for Fortify Static Code Analyzer.
-With a LIM managed concurrent license, multiple installations of Fortify Static Code Analyzer can share a single license (see Micro Focus Fortify License and Infrastructure Manager Installation and Usage Guide for more information).
-For more information about managing your LIM license, see "LIM License Directives" on page 129.
+With a LIM managed concurrent license, multiple installations of Fortify Static Code Analyzer can share a single license.
+For information about how to set up the LIM with licenses for Fortify Static Code Analyzer, see Micro Focus Fortify License and Infrastructure Manager Installation and Usage Guide.
+For more information about managing your LIM license from Fortify Static Code Analyzer, see "LIM License Directives" on page 130.